-To become a technical officer or lab technician, you must study for diplomas and certifications from a reputable Australian university or institute.
-You can also lead to more advanced career levels by studying specialised courses like:
+To become a technical officer or lab technician, you must study for diplomas and certifications.
+You can also pursue advanced career levels by studying specialised courses like:

 Health Science and pathology

 Food science and technology

 VET qualifications in science aim to develop scientific knowledge and high-level technical skills among students.

 If you are looking for an easy path into higher education in the science field, consider a VET qualification in science.
 You can quickly get senior scientific and research positions in the related industry by studying VET courses.